Reading Time: 6 minutes

 Symptoms of ARFID (SED)

-You could be suffering from ARFID (formerly known as SED).
-This is treatable; you don’t have to put up with it anymore.
+You could be suffering from ARFID.
+This is treatable and you don’t have to put up with it anymore.

-Suffering from a selective eating disorder is difficult; it can feel frustrating, infuriating and, sometimes, embarrassing.
-ARFID is not the same as ‘fussy eating’, which friends and family members might find difficult to understand.
-It can leave you feeling embarrassed when eating with other people, or sometimes avoiding eating in front of people at all.
+Suffering from ARFID is difficult; it can feel frustrating, infuriating, and sometimes, embarrassing.
+ARFID is not the same as ‘fussy eating’, which friends and family members sometimes find difficult to understand.
+It can leave you feeling embarrassed when eating with other people, or even avoiding eating in front of people at all.

-ARFID and SED is an inability to overcome the mental barriers that prevent you touching, smelling or eating certain foods – no matter how much you might want to overcome them yourself.
+ARFID is an inability to overcome the mental barriers that prevent you from touching, smelling, or eating certain foods – no matter how much you might want to overcome them yourself.

 ARFID treatment breaks down those barriers and allows you to process your thoughts and feelings.
-It frees you from the limitations you’ve been stuck in, allowing you to approach food differently.
+It frees you from these constraints, allowing you to approach food differently.
 It opens up new experiences and makes food enjoyable again.

 Treatment For ARFID

-As well as work with adults, Mona has years of experience with children not just of a wide age range, but with a wide range of emotional and behavioural requirements.
-Her caring nature and professional qualifications come together to bring effective and long-lasting ARFID treatment UK wide.
+As well as working with adults, Mona has years of experience with treating children of a wide age range.
+Her caring nature and professional qualifications come together to bring effective and long-lasting ARFID treatment.

 afrid treatment london